 - i.
-Projects shall comply with tree and shrub standards in accordance with Chapter 12.08. - g.
+Projects shall comply with tree and shrub standards in accordance with Chapter 12.08. - ii.
+Existing public sidewalks 10 feet in width or wider shall be improved with street trees in tree wells of at least four feet in width with an average tree spacing of no more than 30 feet on-center.
+The City may approve an alternative location for street trees within the streetscape, such as a planter that is not located in the sidewalk with the same minimum required street tree spacing. - g.
 Open Space Orientation: Where open spaces areas such as courtyards, paseos, or greenways are proposed, these open spaces shall be oriented to windows, doors, and/or outdoor patios. - h.
-Awning and Signs: Awnings, signs, and similar features are not required, but where provided, shall be located at least 8 feet above the adjacent sidewalk and only cover individual storefronts and openings, , and shall comply with standards in accordance with §17.54. - i.
+Awning and Signs: Awnings, signs, and similar features are not required, but where provided, shall be located at least 8 feet above the adjacent sidewalk and only cover individual storefronts and openings, and shall comply with standards in accordance with §17.54. - i.
+New or replacement awnings shall incorporate lighting fixtures in accordance with §17.50 to provide adequate illumination beneath the awning for safety and ambiance while also minimizing glare light pollution. - i.
 Fences and Walls: Fences, walls, and similar features shall comply with standards in accordance with §17.46.

-Figure 17.XX.XX CMU Building Standards
+Figure 17.XX.XX DMU Building Standards

-§17.XX.XX Lighting
+§ 17.XX.XX Lighting

 A. Standards.
-Residential and non-residential developments in the CMU Zone shall provide lighting in accordance with the standards of Chapter 17.50.060.
+Residential and non-residential developments in the DMU Zone shall provide lighting in accordance with the standards of Chapter 17.50.060.